top of page

 Fully signwritten and ready to roll, this UD truck and trailer combo was a tidy, reliable unit that covered a wide range of jobs across the region.
 It’s since moved on, but it played a solid role in shaping the early Davidson Cartage Contractors fleet.

-The Mitsi Fuso Joins the Mix
+The Mitsi Shogun Joins the Mix

 First Scania – A Big Step Up